Laravel-Backpack/activity-log/readme.md

 ![](https://user-images.githubusercontent.com/1032474/205863022-827f3248-a9f3-4d05-896f-5fa7a40227be.gif)

+## Demo

-Don't belive how simple it is to use?
-Go ahead, try it right now, in [our online demo](https://demo.backpackforlaravel.com/admin/activity-log).
-Edit some other entities, and check the [activity logs](https://demo.backpackforlaravel.com/admin/activity-log) page to see the changes.
+Try it right now, in [our online demo](https://demo.backpackforlaravel.com/admin/activity-log).
+Edit some entities, and check the [activity logs](https://demo.backpackforlaravel.com/admin/activity-log).

 ## Installation

-In your Laravel + Backpack project:
+In your Laravel + Backpack project, install this package:

 ```bash
 # install this interface package: